-Students admitted to the Master of Computing IS program need to pass 40 modular credits, and are given the flexibility to complete their program by selecting one of the three options below:
+Students admitted to the Master of Computing IS program need to pass 40 Units, and are given the flexibility to complete their program by selecting one of the three options below:

 IS Project Option

 The project option provides students the experience of working on a major computing project on individual basis.
 It aims to provide students with significant practical and/or research experiences in the computing field.
-Students who choose the project option will need to complete eight courses (32 Units) offered by the School of Computing, with at least four modules (16 modular credits) from the area of specialisation.
-For the eight modules, students are allowed at most two level 4000 modules (8 modular credits).
+Students who choose the project option will need to complete eight courses (32 Units) offered by the School of Computing, with at least four courses (16 Units) from the area of specialisation.
+For the eight courses, students are allowed at most two level 4000 courses (8 Units).

 IS Dissertation Option

-Both the IS project and dissertation will be carried out under the supervision of an academic staff, and the topic/area will be selected in consultation with the supervisor in that area of expertise.
+Both the IS project and dissertation will be carried out under the supervision of an academic staff, and the topic/area will be selected in consultation with the advisor in that area of expertise.